GreenLemonProtocol/ink/README.md

 # Relayer Contract

-The relayer contract contains three functions: deposit, register, and execute.
+The relayer contract contains three functions: deposit, withdrawal, and execute.

 * Deposit: The user deposit a coin to the NFT anonymous contract and get a note, which is used to pay the relayer fees for anonymous transactions.
-* Register: The user registers the `scan public key` and `spend public key` to the relayer contract so that other users can query it on-chain.
+* Withdrawal: The user takes back the coin previously deposited, and nullifies the corresponding note.
 * Execute: The user calls the NFT contract's function through the relayer contract.

-Both `register` and `execute` require the user generate zero-knowledge proof to transfer notes to the relayer as transaction fees.
+Both `withdrawal` and `execute` require the user generate a zero-knowledge proof.
+The `withdrawal` will send the coin back to the user.
+The `execute` will transfer notes to the relayer as transaction fees.

 ## Build circuits